OccupationalTherapy.com Phone: 866-782-9924

 A term coined by Dr. Dinah Murray to describe the deep attentional pull of special interests for the autistic brain.
 This pull to immersive selective attention tends to monopolize resources rather than spreading them broadly on multiple things at once.

 Agency encompasses the experience of exerting control over one's actions to influence both social and physical environments, thereby causing an effect.
-It entails the ability to navigate and shape one's surroundings in alignment with personal goals and intentions.
+It entails navigating and shaping one's surroundings in alignment with personal goals and intentions.
 Autonomy, closely intertwined with agency, denotes the capacity to exercise free will and make decisions independently, including the ability to provide or withhold consent freely.

 Prioritizing both agency and autonomy is paramount in fostering neurodiversity-affirming practices.
 This approach emphasizes empowering individuals to actively participate in decision-making and assert their preferences and boundaries.
 By promoting a philosophy that values and respects individuals' capacity to control their actions and make autonomous choices, practitioners can create environments that honor the diversity of cognitive experiences and promote self-determination.